-The annual means for NO2 and SO2 can be used to examine trends in concentrations and compare the values at the different sites with WHO guidelines for human health or thresholds for vegetation damage.
-For example, the WHO guidelines (WHO 2005) are currently 40 $\mu$ g/m annual mean for NO2 and20 $\mu$ g/m 24-hour mean SO2.
-Comparison with the mean monthly values for these pollutants shown in Figures 3.2.1 and 3.2.2 indicates that in most Malé Declaration countries these pollutants are not a health risk at these sites, although the situation is likely to be very different in urban areas or near point sources of pollution.
-The WHO air quality guidelines (WHO, 2005) revised the ozone standard based on time-series studies showing an increase in daily mortality in the range of 0.3-0.5% for every 10 $\mu$ g/m increment in 8-hour ozone concentrations above an estimated baseline level of 70 $\mu$ g/m.
-The WHO air quality guideline for ozone is currently set at 100 $\mu$ g/m.
-The 8-hour mean relates to daylight hours so the monthly means values shown in Fig. 3.2.3, around 100 $\mu$ g/m (i.e. 50 ppb), will certainly have exceeded the 8-hour guideline value during parts of the month.
+The annual means for NO_2 and SO_2 can be used to examine trends in concentrations and compare the values at the different sites with WHO guidelines for human health or thresholds for vegetation damage.
+For example, the WHO guidelines (WHO 2005) are currently 40 μ g/m3 annual mean for NO_2 and 20 μ g/m3 24-hour mean SO_2 .
+Comparison with the mean monthly values for these pollutants shown in Figures 3.2.2 and 3.2.3 indicates that in most Malé Declaration countries these pollutants are not a health risk at these sites, although the situation is likely to be very different in urban areas or near point sources of pollution.
+The WHO air quality guidelines (WHO, 2005) revised the ozone standard based on time-series studies showing an increase in daily mortality in the range of 0.3-0.5% for every 10 μ g/m3 increment in 8-hour ozone concentrations above an estimated baseline level of 70 μ g/m3.
+The WHO air quality guideline for ozone is currently set at 100 μ g/m3; this 8-hour mean relates to daylight hours so the monthly means values shown in Fig. 3.2.3, around 100 μ g/m3 (i.e. 50 ppb), will certainly have exceeded the 8-hour guideline value during parts of the month.

 The ozone story is very interesting with lower values generally found in Sri Lanka and the Maldives, although there can be some interesting seasonal variations e.g. September in the Maldives.
-Since passive samplers capture both night-time (low $O_3$ concentrations) and day-time (high $O_3$ concentrations) periods, peak day-time $O_3$ concentrations during each monthly passive sampler exposure period will have been much higher than the average recorded here.
-Generally, $O_3$ concentrations above 40 ppb are considered as being toxic to plants so at most of the Malé sites these conditions are likely to be met at some point in the year (see crops section).
-Ozone concentrations are clearly higher in the North, where NOx concentrations and emissions are higher, presumably leading to higher rates of ozone formation.
+Since passive samplers capture both night-time (low O_3 concentrations) and day-time (high O_3 concentrations) periods, peak day-time O_3 concentrations during each monthly passive sampler exposure period will have been much higher than the average recorded here.
+Generally, O_3 concentrations above 40 ppb are considered as being toxic to plants so at most of the Malé sites these conditions are likely to be met at some point in the year (see crops section).
+Ozone concentrations are clearly higher in the north, where NOx concentrations and emissions are higher, presumably leading to higher rates of ozone formation.
 Similar trends in ozone concentrations are found in Bangladesh and India, following the same seasonal pattern, as expected from these sites located relatively close together under the influence of this regional air pollutant.
-The lower values at the Indian site compared to the Bangladesh one each month could be related to the proximity of the Indian site to Kolkata?

 There are strong seasonal trends in the concentrations of the three gases measured.
 There are also many data gaps.
 Seasonal Kendall was therefore chosen to analyse if there are any statistical significant time trends in the Malé Declaration passive sampler data analysed by IVL, Sweden, 2003 to 2013.
-The trends are classified in three different significance levels (\=p<0.05, \\=p<0.01 and \\\=p<0.001).
-As can be seen from Tables 2.2.1 to 2.2.3, increasing significant trends have been observed at 4 to 5 stations of the Malé Declaration monitoring sites depending on the pollutant.
-It should be noted that the $SO_2$ concentrations are close to the lower detection limit for IVLs diffusive samplers for one month exposure time (about 0.1-0.2 μg $SO_2$ m-3).
+The trends are classified in three different significance levels (=p<0.05, =p<0.01 and =p<0.001).
+As can be seen from Tables 2.2.2 to 2.2.4, increasing significant trends have been observed at 4 to 5 stations of the Malé Declaration monitoring sites depending on the pollutant.
+It should be noted that the SO_2 concentrations are close to the lower detection limit for IVLs diffusive samplers for one month exposure time (about 0.1-0.2 μ g SO_2 m-3).

-Table 3.2.1.
-SO2 concentration time trends at the stations with a statistical significant trend, $\mu g SO_2 m^{-3}$ at STP (20 °C, 101 kPa).
+Table 3.2.2.
+SO_2 concentration time trends for available data 2003-2013 at the stations with a statistical significant trend, $\mu g SO_2 m^{-3}$ at STP (20 °C, 101 kPa).